stho01/unity-inspired-component-system/readme.md

-# HTML 2D Canvas boilerplate
+# A Unity inspired game component system

 ## Description
+A unitiy inspired game component system that is written with TypeScript and HTML Canvas 2D Context.

 ## Structure